 Workplace literacy and numeracy providers: This list includes providers who are receiving funding through the TEO-led and employer-led strands of the Workplace Literacy and Numeracy Fund in 2020.
 The list has recently been updated to include Intensive Literacy and Numeracy providers.
 This is not a preferred provider list.

 Industry training organisations (ITOs) list (TEC website): This is a national directory of industry training organisations.
 ITOs may help you identify literacy training needs for your business from an industry perspective.
 Some also arrange embedded literacy and numeracy training as part of vocational qualifications at levels 1 and 2 on the New Zealand Qualifications Framework.

-The National Centre has published a series of online contextualised literacy and numeracy resources, organised into teaching and learning sequences, for engineering, agriculture, core skills and healthcare.
-They are available here: Industry-based contextualised resources
+Online contextualised literacy and numeracy resources, organised into teaching and learning sequences, are available here:

 Literacy and Numeracy for Adults Assessment Tool (Assessment Tool)